Cherry Ng -- Radio Astronomer

-I am a post-doctoral researcher at the Dunlap Institute for Astronomy & Astrophysics.
-During my PhD study, I have discovered 60 rapidly-spinning neutron stars with the Parkes Radio Telescope in Australia.
-My hunting effort continues, now with the Canadian CHIME telescope.
-Me and my team are using CHIME to detect and study “Fast Radio Bursts”, a new astrophysical mystery that involves short bursts of radio waves that have come from far outside our Milky Way galaxy.
+I am a research associate at the Dunlap Institute for Astronomy & Astrophysics.
+During my PhD study, I have discovered over 100 rapidly-spinning neutron stars with the Parkes Radio Telescope in Australia.
+I then worked on the Canadian CHIME telescope, using it to detect and study “Fast Radio Bursts”, a new astrophysical mystery that involves short bursts of radio waves that have come from far outside our Milky Way galaxy.
+My hunting effort continues, now in the area of technosignature (SETI).
+I am the project scientist for the MeerKAT and the Very Large Array (VLA) SETI searches.
+Me and my team use these two sensitive radio telescope facilities to attempt to answer the question of whether there are other advanced extraterrestrial civilizations in the Universe.

 See my work